Near-Optimal and Robust Mechanism Design for Covering Problems with Correlated Players: Preliminaries

 The above definitions are stated for a deterministic mechanism, but they have analogous extensions to a randomized mechanism $M$; the only change is that the $u_i(.)$ and $p_i(.)$ terms are now replaced by the expected utility $\E_M[u_i(.)]$ and expected price $\E_M[p_i(.)]$ respectively, where the expectation is over the random coin tosses of $M$.
 We denote the analogous solution concept for a randomized mechanism by appending ``in expectation'' to the solution concept, e.g., a (BIC, interim IR)-in-expectation mechanism denotes a randomized mechanism whose expected utility satisfies the BIC and interim-IR requirements stated in Definition~\ref{bic}.

-A robust-(BIC, IR)-in-expectation mechanism $M=\bigl(\A,\{p_i\}\bigr)$ can be easily modified so that the IR condition holds {\em with probability 1} (with respect to $M$'s coin tosses) while the expected payment to a player (again over $M$'s coin tosses) is unchanged: on input $c$, if $\A(c)=\w\in\Om$ with probability $q$, the new mechanism returns, with probability $q$, the allocation $\w$, and payment $c_i(\w)\cdot\frac{\E_M[p_i(c)]}{\E_M[c_i(\w)]}$ to each player $i$ (where we take $0/0$ to be $0$, so if $c_i(\w)=0$, the payment to $i$ is 0).
-Thus, we obtain a mechanism whose expected utility satisfies the robust-BIC condition, and IR holds with probability 1 for all $\bc_i\in C_i,c_{-i}\in\D_{-i}$, A similar transformation can be applied to a (DSIC, IR)-in-expectation mechanism.
+A support-based-(IC, IR)-in-expectation mechanism $M=\bigl(\A,\{p_i\}\bigr)$ can be easily modified so that the IR condition holds {\em with probability 1} (with respect to $M$'s coin tosses) while the expected payment to a player (again over $M$'s coin tosses) is unchanged: on input $c$, if $\A(c)=\w\in\Om$ with probability $q$, the new mechanism returns, with probability $q$, the allocation $\w$, and payment $c_i(\w)\cdot\frac{\E_M[p_i(c)]}{\E_M[c_i(\w)]}$ to each player $i$ (where we take $0/0$ to be $0$, so if $c_i(\w)=0$, the payment to $i$ is 0).
+Thus, we obtain a mechanism whose expected utility satisfies the support-based-IC condition, and IR holds with probability 1 for all $\bc_i\in C_i,c_{-i}\in\D_{-i}$, A similar transformation can be applied to a (DSIC, IR)-in-expectation mechanism.

 \paragraph{Optimization problems.} Our main consideration is to minimize the expected total payment of the mechanism.
 It is natural to also incorporate the mechanism-designer's cost into the objective.
-Define the {\em disutility} of a mechanism $M=\bigl(f,\{p_i\}\bigr)$ under input $v$ to be $\sum_i p_i(v)+\kp\cdot\pub\bigl(f(v)\bigr)$, where $\kp\geq 0$ is a given scaling factor.
-Our objective is to devise a polynomial-time robust (BIC (in-expectation), IR)-mechanism with minimum expected disutility.
+Define the {\em disutility} of a mechanism $M=\bigl(\A,\{p_i\}\bigr)$ under input $c$ to be $\sum_i p_i(c)+\kp\cdot\pub\bigl(\A(c)\bigr)$, where $\kp\geq 0$ is a given scaling factor.
+Our objective is to devise a polynomial-time support-based-(IC (in-expectation), IR)-mechanism with minimum expected disutility.
 Since most problems we consider have $\pub(\w)=0$ for all feasible allocations, in which case disutility equals the total payment, abusing terminology slightly, we refer to the above mechanism-design problem as the {\em payment-minimization} (\paym) problem.
 (An exception is metric {\em uncapacitated facility location} (\ufl), where players provide facilities and the underlying metric is public knowledge; here, $\pub(\w)$ is the total client-assignment cost of the solution $\w$.)
 We always use $\iopt$ to denote the expected disutility of an optimal mechanism for the \paym problem under consideration.

 We define the {\em cost minimization} (\cm) problem to be the {\em algorithmic} problem of finding $\w\in\Om$ that minimizes the total cost $\sum_i c_i(\w)+\pub(\w)$ incurred.

 The following technical lemma, whose proof we defer to Appendix~\ref{append-prelim}, will prove quite useful since it allows us to restrict the domain to a bounded set, which is essential to achieve IR with finite prices.
 (For example, in the single-dimensional setting, the payment is equal to the integral of a certain quantity from $0$ to $\infty$, and a bounded domain ensures that this is well defined.)
 Note that such complications do not arise for packing problems.
 Let $\bon_{\T_i}$ be the $|\T_i|$-dimensional all 1s vector.
 Let $\I$ denote the input size.